What is a credit score and why is it so important

 Unlike traditional data, this advanced credit scoring includes new data sources related to people's behaviours such as rental payment and subscriptions, online purchases, social network behaviours, among others.
 Furthermore, alternative credit scoring uses artificial intelligence to process this data and generate prediction models that are more accurate than traditional sources.

 In recent years, this type of credit rating has become increasingly popular due to the benefits it brings to both the client and the lender:

 Alternative credit analysis offers a new market for companies eager to provide their product or service to people who are not yet in the system.
 These people can now be evaluated based on their payment discipline and behaviour, increasing the client base.

 Through automated alternative credit rating processes, companies can minimize the costs of acquiring a customer and thus reduce rates, making these accessible to prospects.

 Better offers for clients

-Currently, applicants who receive approvals for loans or services based on past credit information may be subject to higher fees, since insufficient information results in low credit scores, and thus companies rate these prospects as high risk clients.
+Currently, applicants who receive approvals for loans or services based on past credit information may be subject to higher fees since insufficient information results in low credit scores, and thus companies rate these prospects as high-risk clients.
 But with alternative credit scoring with real-time data, these prospects have the opportunity to get better deals.

 In short, the future looks more promising for potential borrowers.
-Alternative scoring helps break the exclusion vicious circle, giving people the possibility of accessing a system that can significantly increase their possibilities.
+Alternative scoring helps break the vicious exclusion circle, giving people the possibility of accessing a system that can significantly increase their possibilities.
 Likewise, it allows companies to access new markets and present better offers, reducing risk and making informed decisions.